Looking to learn how to use MS Access? That is indeed a great choice.

 Here are few examples of formulas that you can apply (not an exhaustive list):

 In this section, we will focus on deriving the total sum in Access.

 Let’s say that you want to derive the total price across all of your products.
 You can achieve this goal by summing the prices under the Product_List table (this table should now also include the imported Laptop record).

 So how do you accomplish this goal in Access?
 Here is what you’ll need to do:

 (1) First, go to the Create tab, and then press on the Query Design icon, where you’ll be able to execute some basic formulas:

-(2) Select the Product_List table under the Show Table box, and then press Add:
+(2) Select the Product_List table under the Show Table box, and then press on Add:

-(3) Once you added your table in the background, press Close in order to close the Show Table box:
+(3) Once you added your table in the background, click on Close in order to close the Show Table box:

 (4) To get the total price, you’ll need to type the following statement in the cell that corresponds to the”Field:” label, located at the bottom section of your screen (see image below):